Archibald Family of New Hampshire and Nova Scotia

 One son, Alexander McNutt Fisher, b.
 1765, inherited a part of his father's farm but sold it and moved to Musquodoboit where he spent the rest of his life.
 In 1798 he m. his cousin's daughter, Janet Archibald, b.
 1770, daughter of Robert Archibald and Hannah Blair.
 Janet was a widow of William Logan.
 Alexander and Janet had two sons and one daughter.

 7) Martha, m.
 Samson Moore, was the last of David Archibald's sisters.
+Note: this information is incorrect as per Jane Wile.
+In fact his wife was Martha Orr.
 Samson was born in Ireland in 1730.
 He emigrated to New England where he m.
 Martha in 1754 in New Hampshire.
 They came to Nova Scotia in 1762 with all the other Archibalds and he became one of the Grantees of Truro Township.
 They settled in the Lower Village.
 He was drowned in the bay near "Salter's Head" in 1782.
 They had seven children who again are all covered in detail in Miller’s book.

 Robert Archibald, b.
 1745, and Siblings